wp-plugins/bg-biblie-references/readme.txt

 You can specify the reference in brackets and without a point after the title of the book.
 If you specify a chapter (after the title of the book), you can use comma instead of colon.
 Spaces are ignored.

+In the plugin settings you can select the languages ​​in which the text will be displayed Bible: Church Slavic, Russian, Greek, Latin and Hebrew.
+For the Church Slavonic language, you can also select a font: Church Slavic font, Russian letters (the "old" style) or HIP-standard.

 == Installation ==